Mythotic-Tinker-Station/lexicon/README.md

 - Pizza Steve
 - Hellbound
 - 1994 Tune up Community Project
+- Unholy Realms
+- Hellcore 2.0

+We also started to add single map wads.
+So far, these are included:

+- The Spire
+- The Eye

 You can also access doom 2 from the hub now!